-What clowns.
-They themselves are not part of the “we” that will be dealing with the mess from that.
+What arrogance.
+They themselves are not part of the “we” that will be dealing with the mess from that, that’s our team.
 They’ll just go “oops”, wash their hands, and move on to the next thing, like they did this week when they nuked a large number of old Google course groups from previous years in the middle of a semester and deleted stuff that an instructor were using in the middle of the Summer semester, leaving us to deal with the backlash.

 Whatever though, I’m detached enough from the place that I was more amused by it than anything.
-I’ve tried to fix things and they don’t listen to me because I’m just an analyst, and both the Infrastructure Applications team (and their arrogant team leader) and the Office of the CISO (the people there are super nice but the leader is misguided and out of touch) are big reasons why I want to leave this sinking ship that is the University, so at this point I’m popcorning and watching the ship sail toward the latest iceberg with interest and readying my “I told you so” flag. -Our- team’s stuff has long been cleaned up because I’m in charge of our team archives, and figured out a lot of the existing nuances myself.
+I’ve tried to fix things and they don’t listen to me because I’m just an analyst, and constantly having to work with both the Infrastructure Applications team and the Office of the CISO are big reasons why I want to leave this sinking ship that is the University, so at this point I’m popcorning and watching the ship sail toward the latest iceberg with interest and readying my “I told you so” flag. -Our- team’s stuff has long been cleaned up because I’m in charge of our team archives, and figured out a lot of the existing nuances myself.

 My rental office called to inquire about my lack of lease renewal, as it’s up at the end of July.
 I had planned to go month-to-month because the office only offered year-long leases last time I asked (I tried to negotiate a half-year lease last year and failed — they said I should sign for a full year and put an ad to find someone to take over the rest of the lease if I had to leave early).
 But this person who called, who might or might not have been from the central office, said she’d speak to her boss after hearing my story that I was likely going to be leaving to go overseas in January or so, and called back the next day offering a 5 month lease that I had wanted.
 So I’ll be signing this next week, as there’s no point in finding a new place to live if I’m only going to be here for 5 more months, and signing the lease saves me $100-$150 a month.
 That’s at least two and a half haircuts!